Melissa-Gi/data_projects/Collaborative_Tracking_App_Dev/ReadMe.md

 Again, you only need to do this once.

 4. Run the application
-Run the application file App.py from within the TeamTJM directory
+Run the application file App.py from within the Collaborative_Tracking_App_Dev directory

 cd TeamTJM
 App/App.py